bliulab/DCNPA/README.md

 If this approach fails or Conda is not available, you can manually install the main dependencies as listed below:
 ```
-python  3.10
+python  3.11
-biopython 1.84
+biopython 1.85
-huggingface-hub 0.26.1
+huggingface-hub 0.29.2
 numpy 2.1.2
-transformers 4.46.0
+transformers 4.49.0
-tokenizers 0.20.1
+tokenizers 0.21.0
-sentencepiece 0.2.0
-torch 2.5.0+cpu
+torch 2.6.0+cu118
-torchaudio 2.5.0+cpu
+torchaudio 2.6.0+cu118
-torchvision 0.20.0+cpu
+torchvision 0.21.0+cu118
 torch-geometric 2.6.1
 ```

-> **Note** If you have an available GPU, the accelerated KGIPA can be used to predict peptide-protein binary interactions and pair-specific binding residues.
+> **Note** If you have an available GPU, the accelerated DCNPA can be used to predict peptide-protein pair-specific binding residues.
 Change the URL below to reflect your version of the cuda toolkit (cu118 for cuda=11.6 and cuda 11.8, cu121 for cuda 12.1).
 However, do not provide a number greater than your installed cuda toolkit version!
 >
 > ```
 > pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu118